BatchSource/PytchScript/README.md

 Clone the repository and unzip it somewhere in your desktop.
 That folder will contain all the necessary files to run and compile a Pytch file.
 You do not need to install any development software.

 If you want to execute a pytch command in a batch file, you can either add pytch to the `%path%` variable or move `Pytch.exe` to the same directory as the batch file.
+You can execute commands in batch like this: `pytch22 -c say Hello World`

-You can execute commands like this:
+Start the Pytch22 console like this:

 ```
-pytch22 -c say Hello World
+Pytch22 -c
 ```

 ## Getting Started